kinishreya10/E-Commerce-Sales-Customer-Analytics-Project/README.md

 The dashboard provides interactive filtering, sales trend visualization, and business performance insights.

 # Key Insights
- Revenue is concentrated in a few major states
+ Revenue is concentrated in a few major states.
- A small number of sellers generate a large share of revenue Monthly revenue shows seasonal trends
+ A small number of sellers generate a large share of revenue.
+ Monthly revenue shows seasonal trends.

 # Dashboard Preview
 #### Executive Overview